-The power level may be entered or changed immediately after entering the feature time for Time Cook, Time Defrost or Express Cook.
+The power level may be entered or changed immediately after entering the feature time for Time Cook or Express Cook.
 The power level may also be changed during time countdown.

-- Press TIME COOK or TIME DEFROST.
+- Press TIME COOK.

 - 2 Enter cooking or defrosting time.

 - Press POWER LEVEL.

 - ✓ Select desired power level 1-10.

-- Press START/PAUSE.
+- Fress START.